rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 ### Augmenting LLMs with Custom Knowledge & Web Search

-Open WebUI provides features to augment LLM responses using the Retrieval Augmented Generation technique.
+Open WebUI provides features to augment LLM responses using the Retrieval Augmented Generation (RAG) technique.
 You can provide custom knowledge to the LLM via.
 Knowledge Collections and/or Web Search.

 #### Knowledge Collections
 You can create knowledge collections by simply uploading documents containing your custom knowledge.
 You can access the Knowledge Collections management page via `Workspace > Knowledge`.